 Any medication can produce unwanted side effects, and may lead to the desire to discontinue use.
 It is important to gently taper rather than abruptly stop taking a medication.
 In general, a medication should be tapered rather than stopped all at once.

 There are some exceptions, for instance, where the drug itself is causing a life-threatening event.
 In a clinical or hospital setting, the drug would be stopped but with ample medical support on hand to keep the patient alive and as comfortable as possible throughout the process.

-The Alternative to Meds Center is a residential, inpatient facility that works with clients seeking help with addiction and mental health.
+Alternative to Meds Center is a residential, inpatient facility in Sedona, Arizona (a short distance from Flagstaff) that works with clients seeking help with addiction and mental health.
 Our Center strives to stay fully informed and updated on current news about drugs, drug trends, and pertinent information on health related subjects.

 Our programs include investigative work to uncover what may have been causing or contributing to symptoms before medication was started.
 What would it feel like to know how to manage insomnia with diet, rather than with drugs, for example?
 What kind of relief would you feel if your anxiety could be reduced or eliminated completely after removing heavy metal toxicity?
 These are not miracles, but can seem like they are.
 The results of neurotoxin cleansing are remarkable, to say the least.